Diocese of Salford web: http://www.salforddiocese.org.uk

 St Dunstan’s in church most Wednesdays 9.30am

 Initial forms are now available to request a baptism for your child.
-You need to live within the new parishes and be prepared to help your child to grow in the practice of the faith.
+You need to live within the new parish and be prepared to help your child to grow in the practice of the faith.
 All baptisms and marriages are by appointment only.

 Parish Centre Committee.

 The team oversees the use of the parish centre.
 Phil Nicholls chairs the meetings.
 It is important for all of us that the hall is looked after and used in a responsible way for the benefit of everyone in the parish and community.
 The team appreciate the cooperation and active support given by all the new team members.
 Let’s look forward rather than backwards.
 The disabled toilet has been opened and we are now enjoying the new lighting systems.
 The fire door has now been upgraded.